fmeiraf/POAP_Scraper/README.md

       Enables the checkpoint system.
 ```

+### Parameters

+For subgraph urls and the POAP event API you can check the `parameters.yaml` file.

 ### The checkpoint system

 Thinking about programatic applications for this scrapper, there is the option of running this script using checkpoints.
 Checkpoints are **always** generated after you run the script and it stores the latest timestamp (_for the last token_id scrapped_) in a json file: `/results/checkpoints.json`.